Ghosh-95/React-learning-Journey/README.md

 4. What is reconciliation?
 Reconciliation is the algorithm React uses to diff one tree with another to determine which parts need to be changed.
 `update`: A change in the data used to render a React app.
 Usually the result of `setState` (state setter function).
 Eventually results in a re-render.
 The central idea of React's API is to think of updates as if they cause the entire app to re-render.
-This allows the developer to reason declaratively, rather than worry about how to efficiently transition the app from any particular state to another (A to B, B to C, C to A, and so on).

 Actually re-rendering the entire app on each change only works for the most trivial apps; in a real-world app, it's costly in terms of performance.
 React has optimizations which create the appearance of whole app re-rendering while maintaining great performance.
 The bulk of these optimizations are part of a process called reconciliation.